 Check this before you check the wire

-If the wire doesn’t have visible damage and the lamp doesn’t work, check the tab inside the socket.
+If the wire doesn’t have visible damage and the lamp doesn’t work, check the tab inside the socket where the light bulb goes.
 The tab goes bad more frequently than the wire.
-Unplug the lamp, then bend the tab up slightly.
+Unplug the lamp and remove the bulb, then bend the tab up slightly.
 It should sit at about a 20-30 degree angle.
 Plug the lamp back in, turn it on, then screw in a bulb.
 Stop turning as soon as the bulb lights.
 Overtightening bulbs is the most frequent cause of lamps going bad.

 How to fix a lamp cord the easy way